api3dao/old-api3-docs/docs/airnode/v0.10/reference/migration.md

   [`fetch-files`](./packages/deployer.md#fetching-deployment-files) to help you interact with your deployments more easily.
 You can read all about the new features in the [documentation](../grp-providers/docker/deployer-image.md).
-- In order to provide a better sense of Airnode behaviour and improve the visibility of request logs within cloud provider monitoring services, the log level specified by `nodeSettings.logLevel` within `config.json` has been changed from `INFO` to `DEBUG` for `airnode-examples` integrations.
+- In order to provide a better sense of Airnode behavior and improve the visibility of request logs within cloud provider monitoring services, the log level specified by `nodeSettings.logLevel` within `config.json` has been changed from `INFO` to `DEBUG` for `airnode-examples` integrations.
 Similarly,